R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 via the `enclaveMode` Gradle parameter.
 For example, you could compile the host for simulation mode with the command
 === "Windows"
     ```bash
-    gradlew.bat :host:shadowJar -PenclaveMode=simulation
+    gradlew.bat :host:bootJar -PenclaveMode=simulation
     ```
 === "MacOS / Linux"
     ```bash
-    ./gradlew :host:shadowJar -PenclaveMode=simulation
+    ./gradlew :host:bootJar -PenclaveMode=simulation
     ```

 This would generate the host JAR at `host/build/libs/host-simulation.jar`.

 !!! tip
-    If working from inside IntelliJ, find the shadowJar task of your host project from the Gradle menu on the right hand side.
+    If working from inside IntelliJ, find the bootJar task of your host project from the Gradle menu on the right-hand side.
 Modify run configuration of this task by adding the -PenclaveMode=<MODE> flag to the arguments section.
     Now you can run the task.

 For **release mode**, the sample app has been configured (in the `build.gradle` of the `enclave` subproject) to use